rearc-data/data-dag/docs/getting_started.md

 (components)=
 ### Components

 Not every abstraction directly maps to a DAG or operator, or even a collection of operators.
-For example, you might want an abstraction for a file in S3 that can be re-used in a variety of other operator factories:
+For example, you might want an abstraction for a file in S3 that can be re-used in a variety of other operator factories.
+This can still be data-driven using {py:class}`.OperatorComponent`:

 ```python
 from data_dag.operator_factory import OperatorComponent, OperatorFactory